aospapp/aosp/external/toolchain-utils/README.md

 # `toolchain-utils`

-Various utilities used by the Chrome OS toolchain team.
+Various utilities used by the ChromeOS toolchain team.

 ## Note